chatnoir-eu/chatnoir-resiliparse/docs/man/parse/html.rst

 Benchmarking Parser Performance
 -------------------------------

-The Resiliparse HTML parser comes with a small benchmarking tool that can measure the parsing engine's performance and compare it to other Python HTML parsing libraries.
+The Resiliparse CLI parser comes with a small HTML parser benchmarking tool that can measure the parsing engine's performance and compare it to other Python HTML parsing libraries.
 Supported third-party libraries are `Selectolax <https://github.com/rushter/selectolax>`_ (both the old MyHTML and the new Lexbor engine) and `BeautifulSoup4 <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_ (lxml engine only, which is the fastest BS4 backend).

 Here are the results of extracting the titles from all web pages in an uncompressed 42,015-document WARC file on a Ryzen Threadripper 2920X machine:

 .. code-block:: bash

-  $ python3 -m resiliparse.parse.cli benchmark-html warcfile.warc
+  $ resiliparse html benchmark warcfile.warc
   HTML parser benchmark <title> extraction:
   =========================================
   Resiliparse (Lexbor):  42015 documents in 36.55s (1149.56 documents/s)